USGS-CMG/data-life-cycle-cloud/doc/Getting Started with Dask on Yeti.md

 srun --mpi=pmi2 dask-mpi --nthreads 10 --memory-limit 60e9 --interface ib0
 ```

-The only other change the Python script that starts the Jupyter Notebook server to print out the tunnelling command for Yeti instead of Cheyenne:
+Then to print out the tunnelling command for Yeti instead of Cheyenne, change the Python script that starts the Jupyter Notebook server to:
 ```
 #!/usr/bin/env python
 from dask.distributed import Client